plumed/plumed2/user-doc/VES.md

 compilation of PLUMED by using the '\-\-enable-modules=ves' (or '\-\-enable-modules=all') flag when running the 'configure' script.

-The best way to learn how to use the methods implemented in the VES code is to follow the
+In the \ref ves_tutorials "tutorials" you can learn how to use the methods implemented in the VES code.
-\ref ves_tutorials "tutorials".

 The various components of the VES code module are listed and described in the following sections